windsnow1025/Markdown-LaTeX-Renderer/README.md

 # Markdown LaTeX Renderer

-Markdown LaTeX Renderer is a library that allows you to parse and render Markdown content with LaTeX equations.
-It uses `marked` for Markdown parsing and `KaTeX` for rendering LaTeX equations.
+Markdown LaTeX Renderer is a library that allows you to parse and render Markdown content with LaTeX equations as well as creating highlights for code blocks.

+It uses `marked` for Markdown parsing, `KaTeX` for LaTeX rendering, `highlight.js` for code highlighting.

 GitHub: [https://github.com/windsnow1025](https://github.com/windsnow1025)